gabriel-rusu/sudoku-solver/README.md

 ## 🧐 About <a name = "about"></a>
 Sudoku is a logic-based, combinatorial number-placement puzzle.
 In classic Sudoku, the objective is to fill a 9 × 9 grid with digits so that each column, each row, and each of the nine 3 × 3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.

-The basic Sudoku problem can be modelled with constraint programming by a combination of all different constraints.
-Using different consistency techniques for these constraints we derive a number of propagation schemes with differing strength.
+The basic Sudoku problem can be modeled with constraint programming by a combination of all different constraints.
+Using different consistency techniques for these constraints we derive several propagation schemes with differing strengths.
 We can extend the model either by shaving, testing each value in each domain with a one-step lookahead technique or by adding redundant constraints.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.